-Table 4-6 summarizes the NED benefits in terms of net incremental cost savings of a 12-foot channel.
-On an annual basis, the cost savings range from about \$68 million per year to \$98 million over the period of analysis.
+Table 4-13 summarizes the NED benefits in terms of net incremental cost savings of a 12-foot channel.
+On an annual basis, the cost savings range from about \$68 million per year to \$98 million over the period of analysis in FY2024 dollars.